For what it’s worth, here’s a little about me.

 Background

-I was born at the end of the 60’s into a conservative Christian family.
-I went to Sunday School every Sunday, I attended a Wednesday Night and Saturday Night Bible Study Class, Sunday Morning Memorial Meeting (Communion Service) and a Sunday Evening public lecture.
+I was born at the end of the 60s into a conservative Christian family.
+Growing up Christadelphian meant Sunday School every week, Wednesday and Saturday night Bible classes, Sunday morning communion, and evening public lectures.
 At times, we also had a “mutual improvement class” to help the young men learn how to present.
+Regular church camps and “special efforts” with intensive Bible study were also part of life.

-Growing up as a Christadelphian is a very cerebral experience and my experience of God was intensely cerebral.
-To think of God in terms of emotional experience was considered highly suspect.
+Growing up Christadelphian is a very cerebral experience, and my relationship with God was intensely intellectual.
+Emotional experiences of God were considered highly suspect.

-I am happily married to the love of my life and have been for over 30 years.
-We have three sons and a daughter who are all grown up and adults now.
+I’m happily married to the love of my life – we’ve been together for over 30 years.
+We’ve got three sons and a daughter, all grown up now.

 Walking with God

-In 2017, I attended a weekend retreat for men called “Walking with God” (based on John Eldredge’s Wild at Heart) and commenced a long journey over the next few years out of my church, the Christadelphians.
-In the wake of the retreat, I started writing a book that ended up the focus of the first few articles of this blog.
+In 2017, I attended a blokes’ weekend retreat called “Walking with God” (based on John Eldredge’s Wild at Heart).
+This started a long journey over the next few years that led me out of the Christadelphians.
+After the retreat, I started writing what became the first articles on this blog – a bit of a journey of learning about myself.

 Something important to note as you read my ramblings here is that I wrote some of these articles as a Unitarian.
-I have rewritten some of them to update them with my current doctrinal understanding.
+I’ve rewritten some to update them with my current doctrinal understanding, and I expect this editorial process will continue for quite a while.

 Contact on Facebook